cryptosphere/cryptosphere/README.md

 ![No NIST](http://i.imgur.com/HSxeAmp.png)

-The design of RbNaCl's primitives is completely free from NIST (and by association, NSA) influence, with the exception of the Poly1305 MAC, which uses AES as a replaceable part of its implementation.
-All of the algorithms in NaCl were designed by Dan Bernstein and his collaborators.
+The design of RbNaCl's primitives is completely free from NIST (and by association, NSA) influence, with the following minor exceptions:

+* The Poly1305 MAC, used for authenticating integrity of ciphertexts, uses AES as a replaceable component
+* The Ed25519 digital signature algorithm uses SHA-512 for both key derivation and computing message digests

+Otherwise, all of the algorithms in NaCl which are used by the Cryptosphere were designed by Dan Bernstein and his collaborators, with the exception of the Blake2 hash function, which was designed by Jean-Philippe Aumasson.

 The design choices in NaCl, particularly in regard to the Curve25519 Diffie-Hellman function, ephasize security (whereas [NIST curves emphasize